mpavlou/samplesizedev/README.md

 ## Example

-This is a basic example which shows how to a) to calculate the expected shrinkage and MAPE for a given sample size, and b) To calculate the sample size to achieve a target expected shrinkage of S=0.9 for a binary outcome
+This is a basic example which shows how to:

+1)  to calculate the expected shrinkage and MAPE for a given sample size, and

+2)  To calculate the sample size to achieve a target expected shrinkage of S=0.9 for a binary outcome

 ``` r
 library(samplesizedev)